CopperRated: PG Contains: Gay Theme, Sexual References.

 He is sitting forward quite a bit by now, deeply interested in the story.
 He is entirely handsome to me, though most might consider him urkley.

 I couldn't wait, so I opened the course texts.
 It was interesting to say the very least.
-Dad commed and asked if I was going to eat or if he should just send up the houbo with an I.V. solution.
+Dad commed and asked if I was going to eat or if he should just send up the houbot with an I.V. solution.

-So I closed the files and moved them onto a secured stick with security so hot not even a secsysbot could open them without my protocols and presence at the commterm.
+So I closed the files and moved them onto a secured stick with security so hot not even a secsysbot could open them without my protocols and presence at the comterm.
 I went down for dinner, and that was when Dad told me we were moving to Malaysia.

 It was fine with me.
 The weather was better than Antarctica, that was for sure, and I might even find someone to do stuff with, like a normal kid.
 We'd moved to Peshin Bay from Seattle seven years ago, when I was nine.
 I'd really hated leaving friends and familiar things for something so strange and new, but there was no choice.